CAST-Extend/com.castsoftware.aip.datamart/README.md

      * Unzip the archive, and move the content into a single target folder
      * Note: you do not need to install any software, all the required embedded softwares are available in the ```thirdparty``` directory
 * __Edit configuration variables__ in ```setenv.bat``` file
-  * PostgreSQL executables
+  * PostgreSQL executables if you do not use the embedded third party binaries:
       * ```PSQL```: the absolute path to the psql command (see your PostgreSQL install directory)
       * ```VACUUMDB```: the absolute path to the vacummdb command (see your PostgreSQL install directory)
-  * Target Database
+  * Target Database:
       * ```_DB_HOST```: the PostgreSQL server host name
       * ```_DB_PORT```: the PostgreSQL server port
       * ```_DB_NAME```: the target PostgreSQL database